ACMClassCourse-2021/DHT-2022/README.md

 * Write a report for your whole project.

 ## Syllabus

+> 4 weeks is plenty of time : Please feel free to arrange your time : )

 * Learn GoLang (Or learn when you need it).
 * Install the development environment (Recommended : **Ubuntu**).